 World-class OCD treatment covered by insurance

 Specialized OCD treatment is more accessible than ever.
 NOCD accepts most major insurance plans to help you start getting better.

 How do I find treatment for compulsive staring?

 If you’re ready to seek treatment for compulsive staring, we recommend looking for a licensed therapist with experience in treating OCD using ERP.
-You can start by looking for an ERP-certified therapist in your area, or you can opt for virtual therapy using services like NOCD.
+Other forms of treatment tend to be ineffective in treating OCD, so finding a qualified professional with the right form of training is crucial.